dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 }
 ```

 We set the opacity of the country group according to the new `visible` property.
-We could’ve set the `display` CSS property to `inline` or `none` in order to show or hide the country group but we’re using `opacity` so that it can be animated later on.
+We could’ve set the `display` CSS property to `inline` or `none` in order to show or hide the country group but we use `opacity` so that it can be animated later on.

 We also need to set the `pointer-events` property so that the popup doesn’t appear on hidden groups.
 (Pointer events are still active if the opacity is zero.)

 Now save `layout.js` and `update.js`.
-Refresh your browser and you should see that countries with a zero or missing indicator value are hidden.
+Load `step12` in your browser and click on the menu items.
+The circles should sort according to the selected indicaator.
+You should also see that countries with a zero or missing indicator value are hidden.

-For example click on 'Nuclear' and you should see:
+For example click on 'Nuclear' and you'll see:

 {width: 75%}
 ![Countries sorted by Nuclear energy](be052962082d88af9f313532f28f0f53.png)